I made $100M+ betting on NBA games, now I own a pro soccer team

 Shaan Puri

-you know so you know those guys they measure their success on you know irr or you know annual returns and if if they could get 20% thirty % returns what's a good annual return for you what's a bad annual return for you where do you land I know what multifamily can get to you I know what private equity can get to you I know what venture can
+You know, those guys measure their success on *IRR* or *annual returns*.
+If they could get 20%–30% returns, what's a good annual return for you?
+What's a bad annual return for you?
+Where do you land?
+I know what multifamily can get you.
+I know what private equity can get you.
+I know what venture can...

 Haralabos Voulgaris